 Since law enforcement in Germany is the responsibility of the 16 states (Bundesländer or Länder), there are some differences among them.
 Every state police agency has a website where citizens can interact with the police and get information.
-The typical link is www.polizei.statename.de (as in www.polizei.bayern.de for the Bavarian police).
+The typical link is www.polizei.statename.de (as in www.polizei.bayern.de).

 Generally, the local and regional police (die Polizei) in Germany are divided into two main types.
 Serious crimes such as assault, murder, rape or grand theft are dealt with by the Kripo (short for Kriminalpolizei).
 Kripo officials (detectives) usually do not wear a uniform.
 Traffic offenses and minor disturbances of the peace are handled by the Schupo (Schutzpolizei), more like the officer on the beat or uniformed police in the US.
 The city police usually fall under the control of each Land, but in some states there are also city police departments.
 Darmstadt (Kommunalpolizei Darmstadt) in Hesse and Frankfurt am Main (Stadtpolizei Frankfurt), both in the state of Hesse, are two examples.